sadeeqilu/front-end-dev-guide/README.md

 ### Doc folder files

 `process.puml` : The sequence diagram for the service process, find this document template in this repository.
+Most of the campaign cases are similar, so you can find a template within this repository for this.

 `install.md` : This file contains the steps involved in setting up and running the service on the production box.
+You can find a template in the respective folder within this directory.

-`servers.yaml` : Contains all the installations made on the production box.
+`servers.yaml` : Contains all the installations made on the production box, this is mostly filled by the sysop guy.

 ### Public folder

-All css, javascript and image files of the service goes into this folder.
+All css, javascript and image folders of the service goes into this folder.

 ### Views